Yasiin Bey: Social and political views

 On September 7, 2007, Bey appeared on Real Time with Bill Maher where he spoke about racism against African Americans, citing the government response to Hurricane Katrina, the Jena Six case, and the murder conviction of Mumia Abu-Jamal.
 He appeared on Real Time again on March 27, 2009, and spoke about the risk of nuclear weapons.

 In September 2011, Bey joined the cast of the environmental children's hip hop musical Pacha's Pajamas: A Story Written By Nature as narrator.
 In July 2013, he appeared in a short film released by the human rights organization Reprieve, depicting the forced-feeding methods used at the Guantanamo Bay detention camps.
 This transpired after a document containing the military instructions for the procedure was leaked.

 In September 2018, Bey and advertising executive Free Richardson opened an art exhibition to the public in an art gallery in the South Bronx, called the Compound, centered around hip-hop and fine art.
 The goal of this gallery was to help bridge the gap between the two fields, by showcasing artists from marginalized backgrounds who normally would not be represented in art galleries.
 Art forms with negative connotations, such as graffiti, as presented in a more optimal context.
-"The purpose of the gallery is to say all art is equal," Mr. Richardson said.
+"The purpose of the gallery is to say all art is equal," Richardson said.
 "But we are in the borough that created hip-hop, which is the biggest art form in the world, so it's always an extending arm.
 It's always present."

+Bey has been a longtime supporter of the Palestinian cause.

 Legacy

-About.com ranked him #14 on its list of the Top 50 MCs of Our Time, and The Source ranked him #23 on their list of the Top 50 Lyricists of All Time.
+About.com ranked Bey No. 14 on its list of the Top 50 MCs of Our Time, and The Source ranked him No. 23 on their list of the Top 50 Lyricists of All Time.
 AllMusic called him one of the most promising rappers to emerge in the late 1990s, and one of hip-hop's brightest hopes entering the 21st century.
-He has influenced numerous hip hop artists throughout his career, including Lupe Fiasco, Jay Electronica, Kid Cudi, and Saigon.
-Kendrick Lamar once mentioned him as a very early inspiration as a young rapper, though Lamar denied being a part of the conscious rap movement.
+Bey has influenced numerous hip hop artists throughout his career, including Lupe Fiasco, Jay Electronica, Kid Cudi, and Saigon, and Logic.
+Kendrick Lamar once mentioned Bey as a very early inspiration as a young rapper, though Lamar denied being a part of the conscious rap movement.
 He has also directly influenced artists outside of hip-hop, including English singer-songwriters Adele and Amy Winehouse.